How Accurate Was SAP on Fiori as a Successful Product?

 This is untrue.

-Fiori is quite unsuccessful commercially, but we predict it will be replaced with a new UI initiative in the future from SAP.
+Fiori is relatively unsuccessful commercially, but we predict it will be replaced with a new UI initiative from SAP.

 We brought up these issues with Fiori in 2016 in the article What is in the Fiori Box.

-Since that time, we have followed up with several articles questioning the official story of Fiori.
+Since then, we have followed up with several articles questioning the official story of Fiori.
 And Fiori’s lack of uptake has become increasingly evident.

 Conclusion and Calculation

-SAP receives a 0% accuracy rating on Fiori as a successful and broadly used product.
+SAP receives a low accuracy rating on Fiori as a successful and broadly used product.

 Link to the Parent Article

-This is one of many research articles on a specific topic that supports a larger research calculation.
+This is one of many research articles on a specific topic that supports a more extensive research calculation.
 For the overview of the research calculation for all of the SAP topics that were part of the study, see the following primary research A Study into SAP’s Accuracy.